gimesketvirtadieni/conwrap/README.md

 		// simulating some action
 		std::this_thread::sleep_for(std::chrono::milliseconds{5});

-		// by this moment processor's destructor has been called already
+		// by this moment processor's destructor has already been called
-		// despite that it is safe submit a new task because context contains a 'proxy' processor context.getProcessor()->process([&]
+		// despite that it is safe to submit a new task because context contains a 'proxy' processor context.getProcessor()->process([&]
 		{
 			// simulating some action